Best Temperature Range for Pet Snakes (Species Comparison)

 Nighttime Temperature Drops

-• Most species tolerate a slight drop of 5–10°F at night
+• Most species tolerate a drop of about 5–10°F at night

-• Never drop below 70°F unless caring for a cold-tolerant species
+• Avoid going below 70°F (21°C) unless caring for a cold-tolerant species under expert guidance

 Heating Equipment and Best Practices